infection/site/src/guide/installation.md

 ## Homebrew

-An unoffcial tap for homebrew is available at [pierredup/homebrew-infection](https://github.com/pierredup/homebrew-infection)
+An unofficial tap for homebrew is available at [pierredup/homebrew-infection](https://github.com/pierredup/homebrew-infection)